 - Need some cans to listen to TV on?
 Try these best wireless headphones

-- Or check out the best headphones overall
+- Or check out the best headphones for music overall

 The PlayStation 4 may have turned its back on Blu-ray, but Xbox is far more game.
 This is a great multimedia entertainment machine.
 Just download the Blu-ray player app, and your games console is good to go.